Dandruff: Treatment

 Shampoos use a combination of special ingredients to control dandruff.

 Antifungals

 Antifungal treatments including piroctone olamine, ketoconazole (Sebizole), zinc pyrithione, and selenium disulfide (Selsun Blue) have been found to be effective.
 Ketoconazole appears to have a longer duration of effect.
 Ketoconazole is a broad-spectrum antimycotic agent that is active against Candida and M. furfur.
 Of all the antifungals of the imidazole class, ketoconazole has become the leading contender among treatment options because of its effectiveness in treating seborrheic dermatitis as well.

 Ciclopirox (topical route) may also be used as an anti-dandruff agent.
 However, it is mostly sold as cream and its main use is for treating athlete's foot, jock itch, and ringworm.

 Other than zinc pyrithione, the most common anti-dandruff actives (outside the US) and part of many cosmetic shampoos, are piroctone olamine and climbazole.
 Very recent anti-dandruff shampoos use a new ester technology, propanediol caprylate.

+Despite not being a direct antifungal, oral isotretinoin is able to clear dandruff and seborrheic dermatitis due to its strong suppression of sebum production via induction of apoptosis in sebaceous glands, which destroys the living space of the fungus who rely on sebum rich regions to thrive, thus significantly reducing the population of M. furfur and consequently relieving dandruff and its associated symptoms.
+However, it is typically not used for this purpose alone due to its high potential for systemic adverse effects and the availability of safer alternative agents listed above, but it is sometimes used at lower doses to treat severe treatment resistant seborrheic dermatitis.